gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
-|_gitlens.blame.annotation.style_|Specifies the style of the blame annotations.
-Compact - groups annotations to limit the repetition and also adds author and date when possible.
-Expanded - shows an annotation on every line
+|`gitlens.blame.annotation.style`|Specifies the style of the blame annotations. `compact` - groups annotations to limit the repetition and also adds author and date when possible. `expanded` - shows an annotation on every line
-|_gitlens.blame.annotation.sha_|Specifies whether the commit sha will be shown in the blame annotations.
-Applies only to the Expanded annotation style
+|`gitlens.blame.annotation.sha`|Specifies whether the commit sha will be shown in the blame annotations.
+Applies only to the `expanded` annotation style
-|_gitlens.blame.annotation.author_|Specifies whether the committer will be shown in the blame annotations.
-Applies only to the Expanded annotation style
+|`gitlens.blame.annotation.author`|Specifies whether the committer will be shown in the blame annotations.
+Applies only to the `expanded` annotation style
-|_gitlens.blame.annotation.date_|Specifies whether the commit date will be shown in the blame annotations.
-Applies only to the Expanded annotation style
+|`gitlens.blame.annotation.date`|Specifies whether the commit date will be shown in the blame annotations.
+Applies only to the `expanded` annotation style
-|_gitlens.blame.annotation.useCodeActions_|Specifies whether code actions (Diff with Working, Diff with Previous) will be provided for the selected line, when annotating.
+|`gitlens.blame.annotation.useCodeActions`|Specifies whether code actions (Diff with Working, Diff with Previous) will be provided for the selected line, when annotating.
 Not required as context menu options are always provided
+|`gitlens.codeLens.visibility`|Specifies when CodeLens will be triggered in the active document. `auto` - automatically. `ondemand` - only when requested. `off` - disables all active document CodeLens
+|`gitlens.codeLens.location`|Specifies where CodeLens will be rendered in the active document. `all` - render at the top of the document, on container-like (classes, modules, etc), and on member-like (methods, functions, properties, etc) lines. `document+containers` - render at the top of the document and on container-like lines. `document` - only render at the top of the document. `custom` - rendering controlled by `gitlens.codeLens.locationCustomSymbols`
+|`gitlens.codeLens.locationCustomSymbols`|Specifies the set of document symbols to render active document CodeLens on.
+Must be a member of `SymbolKind`
-|_gitlens.codeLens.recentChange.enabled_|Specifies whether the recent change CodeLens is shown
+|`gitlens.codeLens.recentChange.enabled`|Specifies whether the recent change CodeLens is shown
-|_gitlens.codeLens.recentChange.command_|Specifies the command executed when the recent change CodeLens is clicked.
-Annotate - toggles blame annotations.
-Explorer - opens the blame explorer.
-History - opens a file history picker, which requires the Git History (git log) extension
+|`gitlens.codeLens.recentChange.command`|Specifies the command executed when the recent change CodeLens is clicked. `blame.annotate` - toggles blame annotations. `blame.explorer` - opens the blame explorer. `git.history` - opens a file history picker, which requires the Git History (git log) extension
-|_gitlens.codeLens.authors.enabled_|Specifies whether the authors CodeLens is shown
+|`gitlens.codeLens.authors.enabled`|Specifies whether the authors CodeLens is shown
-|_gitlens.codeLens.authors.command_|Specifies the command executed when the authors CodeLens is clicked.
-Annotate - toggles blame annotations.
-Explorer - opens the blame explorer.
-History - opens a file history picker, which requires the Git History (git log) extension
+|`gitlens.codeLens.authors.command`|Specifies the command executed when the authors CodeLens is clicked. `blame.annotate` - toggles blame annotations. `blame.explorer` - opens the blame explorer. `git.history` - opens a file history picker, which requires the Git History (git log) extension

 ## Known Issues